griffinwalker/griffler/README.md

     - artifacts such as screenshots
     - information about the PR that was merged
     - performance test results
+    - option to deploy previous testapp versions
     - rollback button to deploy the previous commit, before the PR
   - db of test runs
   - api
-- testapp - a webapp to be tested
+- testapp - a webapp to be tested of the merged PR's
-  - webpage - should have a number of elements that can be tested, text boxes, dropdowns, etc to be tested with playwright
+  - webpage - should have a number of elements that can be tested with playwright UI tests eg:  text input boxes, dropdown menu, hamburger menu, links etc
   - api - to be tested with playwright REST integration tests
 - test cluster - the master tester that runs the tests
   - playwrite (UI / API)